-Even the most hardcore New Yorker finds themselves trapped in a torrential downpour once or twice.
-It's a rite of passage to experience the worst parts of the city (pizza rat, anyone?) and in some small part, they help us appreciate the nicer perks of living in NYC.
+Even the most hard-core New Yorkers find themselves trapped in a torrential downpour once or twice.
+It's a rite of passage to experience the worst parts of the city (pizza rat, anyone?), and in some small part, they help us appreciate the nicer perks of living in NYC.
 But when we see others going through it, we can't help but cringe a bit—because, well, we all know how it feels to get a shoe stuck in a sidewalk grate.

 Below we've compiled a list of the cringe-worthy mistakes that most New Yorkers have gone through and would now just rather leave in the past.
-Then to help prevent you from falling victim to these NYC fashion fiascos yourself, we're offering up some solutions too.
-Armed with the fashion first aid kit to help you avoid the grimace-worthy mistakes NYC women go through, you'll be prepped to avoid the worst of the worst.
+Then, to help prevent you from falling victim to these NYC fashion fiascos yourself, we're offering up some solutions too.
+Armed with the fashion first aid kit, you'll be prepped to avoid the grimace-worthy mistakes NYC women go through.
 So read on for your full breakdown below.

 While Rihanna can gracefully breeze over a subway grate in stilettos, it's a move most New Yorkers would not recommend.
 Super-skinny heels are too easily wedged into the cracks and crevices of the city, which is why locals prefer comfier shoes—perhaps block heels or sneakers—instead.